Marcus Keene: Yulon Luxgen Dinos (2019–2020)

 Keene signed with Yulon Luxgen Dinos of the Super Basketball League in Taiwan.
 He was named the Player of the Week for January 12–19, 2020.

 Kalev/Cramo (2020–2021)

 On August 27, 2020, Keene signed with Kalev/Cramo in the top tier Latvian–Estonian Basketball League.

 Cedevita Olimpija (2021)

-On July 4, 2021, Keene signed with KK Cedevita Olimpija in the top tier Slovenian Basketball League.
+On July 4, 2021, Keene signed with Cedevita Olimpija in the top tier Slovenian Basketball League.
 After playing in 11 games in which he averaged 11.6 points and 3.1 assists per game, he parted ways with the team on November 14.

 Pallacanestro Varese (2021–2022)

 On November 16, 2021, Keene signed with Pallacanestro Varese of the Italian Lega Basket Serie A.

 SIG Strasbourg (2022–2023)

 On July 1, 2022, Keene signed with SIG Strasbourg of the French LNB Pro A.

 Prometey (2023)

 On June 29, 2023, Keene signed with Prometey of the Latvian-Estonian Basketball League.